 centre for some lunch before heading off to Olympiastadion for a proper look

-around another home of both Bayern clubs prior to TSV's evening match at Allianz Arena.
+around another home of both Bayern clubs, before TSV's evening match at Allianz Arena.

 The U1 from